 - Produce content that advertisers would like to be associated with.

-- Upload videos in which you used enough of your own content that you deserve to be earn money from it.
+- Upload videos in which you used enough of your own content that you deserve to earn money from it.

-1. Duplication not involving copyright issues, but involving third-party content
+1. Duplication or reused content not involving copyright issues, but involving third-party content

-The important thing to note is all of these cases, you would have the right to use that content commercially.
+The important thing to note is all of these cases, you would have the right to use content commercially.
 However, that right does not mean that YouTube has the the obligation to assist you in making money from those videos by allowing them to be monetized.
 YouTube states:

 In most cases, even if you have licenses to use the content or your videos are protected by copyright laws, such as fair use, if the main purpose of your channel is to monetize other channels’ or sources’ content, then you won’t be eligible for YPP.
 You still need to be contributing to the value of that content in some way.
 Note: some of these videos may still be fine to remain up on YouTube!
 (Partner Program Reviews and Removals (including Duplication))

-1.5 Uploads of copies (or minimally edited versions) of material previously published by other people under a Creative Commons license (this would apply to even the standard CC BY licence).
+1.2 Uploads of copies (or minimally edited versions) of material previously published by other people under a Creative Commons license (this would apply to even the standard CC BY licence).
 For example, if you use a Creative Commons song from Incompetech (incompetech.com) or a song from YouTube’s music library (www.youtube.com/audiolibrary/music) as a small part of a video about something else, it would be no problem.
-However, if your videos were merely that same song and a still picture, that would be considered duplication.
+However, if your videos were merely that same song and a still picture, that would be considered duplication

 YouTube has stated that using third party content can be OK, but the key thing is what you do with it—specifically, what value you are adding to it.
 For example, there is some value in searching for the funniest videos involving falls.
 However merely finding them and stitching them together into one video would not be ENOUGH added value.
 You would simply not be bringing enough of your own content to the table.